Division of Cancer Research

 RNA Biology

-A particular emphasis of our research in our Heidelberg lab lies on the molecular biology of RNA, its ribonucleoprotein complexes and its function in cancer.
+A particular emphasis of our research lied on the molecular biology of RNA, its ribonucleoprotein complexes and their function in cancer.

 Network